diegomics/VGP_Asian_elephant/extras/README.md

 ## Requirements:
 * [Conda](https://docs.conda.io)
 * [Singularity](https://sylabs.io/guides/3.0/user-guide/index.html)

-(the idea is to soon provide Singularity in the conda environment, but it is not yet functinoal)
+(the idea is to 'soon' provide Singularity in the conda environment, but it is not yet functional)

 ## Run the pipeline: